FieldMarshallVague/radix-mock-up/chat-with-piers.md

   - Calibrator app.  real-time IoT integration for on-site sensor calibration.

     - First enterprise-level IoT project.
+    - Big success for their business.
   - Smart Machines.
 Dashboard for estate asset management.

     - Google maps overlay, vending machine data viewer with dynamic SVG icons and zoom-clustering.
+    - Was most highly-valued part of dashboard and clients spoke well of it (was regarded as the only successful module).

 ### Where do I want to go with this?